 #6.
 Overhead Water Tank

-An overhead water tank is needed to collect water from the source for ease of use.
+You will need an overhead water tank to collect water from the source for ease of use.

 #7.
 Pumping Machine

 This pumps water from the Well or bore hole to the overhead water tank, ready for use.

 An open pick-up vehicle is adequate to serve as your delivery van.
 You will need this van to enable you deliver products to your customers at their sites.
 A serviceable fairly used vehicle can serve this purpose and as you scale up your operations, you can acquire a suitable truck.

 #9.
 Wooden Pallets

 Get a carpenter to construct wooden pallets for carrying blocks to the drying/curing place.
 Construct, as many as possible, depending on the capacity of your plant.

 You may also need a mixer.
 Other equipment you will certainly buy include: head pans, shovels, wheel barrow, head pans and water hose.
 The quantity you will buy will depend on the scale of your production and the number of hands working on your facility.
 These items are easily available at any hardware store or building material market around.